 1. Boosts Pollination

-As a result, this biodiversity often creates a positive cascading effect for the rest of the garden and surrounding areas.
+This biodiversity often creates a positive cascading effect for the rest of your garden and surrounding areas.

 To see more companion flowers, check out my other post: The Top 10 Companion Flowers for Gardens, Vegetables, & More.